moshix/3270BBS/README.md

 Roadmap
 -------

-Depending on how many 3270BBS systems will be set up by the community, I plan on adding a federation service so users can roam betwen our 3270BBS instances without having to log in each time.
-I will probably strat by having one central non-admin user directory on Forum3270 (ie my 3270BBS instance) from where users can authenticate when they teleport to other 3270BBSs systems.

-Another feature, I will be adding soon is users web pages inside 3270BBS.
-If the web server is turned on, and a user has a Note called **Public** then the content of that note will be shown when users go to http://3270bbswebsite/username
+Users web pages inside 3270BBS: If the web server is turned on, and a user has a Note called **Public** then the content of that note will be shown when users go to http://3270bbswebsite/username

-And finally, I plan to add an integration with Slack and Mattermost for real time chat.

 Final Notes
 -----------